Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 BACKUP INCREMENTAL;

-And there’s also the fact that shadow copies/snapshot files can also be created with the RMAN’s incremental backups.
-For example, the command to create an incremental backup in the fast recovery area can be initiated with the following command:
+There’s also the fact that shadow copies/snapshot files can also be created with the RMAN’s incremental backups.
+For example, the command to create an incremental backup in the fast recovery area can be initiated using the following sequence:

 BACKUP INCREMENTAL LEVEL 1 … FROM SCN